18F/accessibility/pages/hiddencontent.md

 `display: none;` and `hidden` can be used for:

-- Collapsing Menus
+- Collapsing menus
 - Repetitive information
-- Off screen content
+- Off-screen content

 ## Additional resources